 What is the difference between Precision Agriculture (PA) and Digital Agriculture (DA)?

-Precision agriculture has been around for more than 30 years.
-It relates to the technology implemented to agricultural applications based mainly on remote sensing from satellites, unmanned aerial and terrestrial vehicles (UAV and UTV respectively) with information deployed in GPS-guided agricultural machinery.
-Digital agriculture has allowed many advancements in PA recently, since DA deals with the analysis of data using new and emerging tools from artificial intelligence (AI) such as sensor networks data, robotics, remote sensing, computer vision and machine learning, among others.
-The DAFW group creates intelligent and smart tools to interpret data for practical and tangible applications using machine learning, robotics, and artificial intelligence.
-The DAFW group has been developing practical and user-friendly DA tools that can be readily applied in industry.
+Precision agriculture has been around for more than 30 years and relates to the technology implemented in agricultural applications such as satellites, GPS guided agricultural machinery, among others.
+The DAFW group creates intelligent and smart tools to interpret data and do practical and tangible applications using machine learning, robotics, and artificial intelligence.
+The DAFW group has been developing DA practical tools that can be readily applied to the industry.